 A lot of roads in Mexico that are frequented by tourists have very good roads.
 For instance, the Yucatan peninsula was once laden with poorly maintained roads, potholes, dirt tracks, and other hazards.

 However, in recent years, a lot of efforts have been made to improve road surfaces and the overall driving experience.
-That being said, in more off-the-beaten path states like Chiapas or Veracruz, you may find that the roads are a different ballgame to those near tourist areas and resorts.
+That being said, in more off-the-beaten-path states like Veracruz or Tabasco, you may find that the roads are a different ballgame to those near tourist areas and resorts.

 Drive carefully, you don’t want to cause any damage to your rental car.
 While well-maintained asphalt roads connect cities and towns, sometimes driving down a gravel/dirt road is unavoidable.